ovh/cds/CONTRIBUTING.md

 You can submit your patches via GitHub

+### Pull Request Reviews:

+Since it has been decided to squash all the commits of a pull request, we ask you to not amend your commits during the code review process.
+It ensures traceability of code review comments.

 ## Licensing for new files:

 CDS is licensed under a (modified) BSD license.
 Anything contributed to